All guides

 Identifying the real job customers are trying to accomplish can be challenging, especially when customers themselves may not fully articulate their needs or when there is a lot of noise in the data collected.

-The solution is to conduct qualitative research involving in-depth interviews and observations to go beyond surface-level questions and answers.
-Conduct deep-dive conversations and observational studies to uncover unarticulated jobs.
+The goal is to conduct qualitative research involving in-depth interviews and observations to go beyond surface-level questions and answers.
+Conduct deep-dive conversations and observational studies to uncover unarticulated jobs and outcomes.

 Use the “5 Whys” technique to drill down to the core need by repeatedly asking why a customer wants to achieve a particular outcome.